maryantocinn/Kelompok-2-Regen/README.md

 ## Installation

+### Tools needed:
+1. Composer
+2. Laragon / XAMPP

+### Steps :
-1. Make a new database in PHPMyAdmin with any name
+1. Make a new database using your preferred app with any name
 2. Make .env file from .env.example
 3. Change DB_DATABASE value to the name of database you've just created
 4. Open project folder in VSCODE and run these: